 The Master League is highest league available to participate in; in Pokémon GO.
 There are no CP limits as to what you can use, and is easily one of the more predictable leagues you can participate in considering that most Trainers tend to use the same counters, however, let’s see if that changes here.

-Lopunny – Use Hyper Beam for high damage output, pair with Fire Punch for low energy cost and a hard attack for your opponent to counter
+Blissey – Use Hyper Beam for higher damage output, pair with Dazzling Gleam for lower energy cost and for an unexpected attack against your opponent

-Kyogre – Use Hydro Pump for high damage output, pair with Blizzard if Hydro Pump is not very effective against your opponent
+Kyogre – Use Hydro Pump for higher damage output, pair with Thunder for lower energy cost and for an unexpected attack against your opponent

-Gyarados – Use Hydro Pump for high damage output, pair with Crunch for low energy cost and a hard attack for your opponent to counter
+Gyarados – Use Hydro Pump for higher damage output, pair with Crunch for lower energy cost and for an unexpected attack against your opponent

-Vaporeon – Use Hydro Pump for high damage output, pair with Aqua Tail for low energy cost
+Feraligatr – Use Hydro Pump for lower energy cost and higher damage output, pair with Crunch for average performance

 With interest decaying in PVP and Trainers pretty much only playing for Sinnoh Stones and the occasional bragging rights, it wouldn’t surprise me to see Niantic making changes to it in the future.
 However, if type effectiveness stays the same, the list above will only grow in usefulness.
 Keep your eyes out for future articles where we cover more advanced PVP techniques, but in the mean-time this is more than plenty as a starter pack to get you on the top of PVP matches.